tg-bot-gurus/ansible-ci-playbook-runner/README.md

 # ansible-ci-playbook-runner
-Python script that could be used as a supporting tool for running multiple Ansible playbooks in CI environments
+Python script that could be used as a supporting tool for running multiple Ansible playbooks in CI environments.

+More detailed README to be provided a bit later.